This is the ninth year with Gardener Cary George in charge of the Garden.

 The Friends held a board meeting on July 20th at Golden Valley City Hall.
 Although there are no minutes available, the agenda indicates committee reports were given, additional copies of Martha Hellander’s book had been ordered and received from the printer, and there was discussion on a letter received from Mary Lerman of the Park Board (July 10, 1995) where she relayed a request from Commissioner Patricia Baker to meet with the Friends about the proposed safety and access issues at the Garden.
 These were the issues noted in the Winter section above.

-Cary George reported in the Fringed Gentian™ vol. 44-1, Spring 1996, that new plantings in the prairie area this year were: [Link on name goes to complete information sheet]
+After the Garden closed for the season, Cary George reported in The Fringed Gentian™ vol. 44-1, Spring 1996, that new plantings in the prairie area this year were: [Link on name goes to complete information sheet]

 Twelve Friends board members attended the meeting with Commissioner Baker on Sept.
 14th.
 An understanding was reached that